kidd93/svelte-creation-form/README.md

 * Tailblocks

 ## Future Opportunity
-* Link user data to the profile to display account information to the user with the capability of editing their private information.
+* Link user data to the profile to display account information so the user has the capability of editing their private information.

 ## Screenshots
 ![alt text](public/Images/SvelteCreationForm.png)